2023 Tripura Legislative Assembly election: Government formation

-Imcumbent Chief Minister Manik Saha gave resignation to Governor Satyadev Narayan Arya and staked claim new government with support of 33 MLAs (32 BJP and 1 IPFT).
+Incumbent Chief Minister Manik Saha gave resignation to Governor Satyadev Narayan Arya and staked claim new government with support of 33 MLAs (32 BJP and 1 IPFT).

 Aftermath

-After the poll results, severe violence was unleashed on the workers of Left Front and Congress.
-All these violences were alleged to be done by BJP.
+After the poll results, violent attacks were unleashed on the workers of Left Front and Congress, allegedly by BJP.
 The CPI(M) demanded a judicial inquiry into the violence and also wrote to the National Human Rights Commission (NHRC) seeking intervention in the matter.
-Partido Comunista Português expressed its soldarity with CPI(M), CPI and other democratic and progressive forces in Tripura.
+Partido Comunista Português expressed its solidarity with CPI(M), CPI and other democratic and progressive forces in Tripura.
 A delegation composed of Member of Parliaments from CPI(M), CPI and Congress visited Tripura on 10 March 2023 and met with the affected families and administration officials to assess the situation on the ground.